mveteanu/CodeAvenger/_posts/2001-03-19-PowerTests.NET-is-launched.md

 Features
 --------

-- Designed for educational environments only (not for companies - like other products);
+- Designed for educational environments only (not for business environments - like competing products);
 - Tests with unlimited number of items selected explicit or random based on special filtering criteria;
 - Tests must be solved in a given amount of time;
 - Test items can contain formatted text and graphics;